rmetzler/bliki/wiki/git/stop-using-git-pull-to-deploy.md

 impractical) in most cases; deployment should use a dedicated clone of the canonical repository.

-I also disaree with point 3, preferring to keep deployment-related changes outside of tracked files.
+I also disagree with point 3, preferring to keep deployment-related changes outside of tracked files.
 This makes it much easier to argue that the changes introduced to configure the project for deployment do not introduce new bugs or other surprise features.